If you see 'pending' charges from the Chrome Web Store on your credit card statement, here's what they mean:

 - You'll see a pending charge right after you buy something from the Chrome Web Store.
-You may see this charge even if you've canceled the purchase.
-If you cancel the purchase, the pending charge will disappear in 1-14 business days.
+You may see this charge even if you've cancelled the purchase.
+If you cancel the purchase, the pending charge will disappear within 1 to 14 working days.
 If you didn't cancel the purchase, it will turn into an actual charge.

-- If you just created a Google Payments account to make your first purchase or added a new card to your Payments account, you may see a $1 charge.
-This is to make sure your card is valid.
-It'll be removed and you won't be charged.
+- If you just created a Google payments account to make your first purchase, or added a new card to your Payments account, you may see a £1 charge.
+This is to make sure that your card is valid.
+If it is valid, the charge will be removed.

 Dispute a charge

-Google isn't responsible for resolving billing disputes for items from the Chrome Web Store.
+Google isn't responsible for resolving billing disputes regarding items from the Chrome Web Store.

-Note: If you see charges you didn't authorize in your Google Payments account, get phishing messages, or think your account has been hijacked, please report abuse.
+Note: If you see charges that you didn't authorise in your Google payments account, get phishing messages or think that your account has been hijacked, please report abuse.